JuanXie19/LRT_old/README.md

 shinyClone(Combined)

 # infer trajectory
+## it is advised to specify the starting cluster, in this example data we choose 'Tcmp'
-Trajectory <- getClonotypeLineages(Combined,start.clus = NULL, end.clus = NULL, dist.method = 'simple', use.median = TRUE)
+Trajectory <- getClonotypeLineages(Combined,start.clus = 'Tcmp', end.clus = NULL, dist.method = 'simple', use.median = TRUE)

 # access one of the inferred lienages
 lrtLineages(Trajectory)[[1]]